D-Day Key Locations in Normandy: Maps, Memorials & History

 Explore more about local customs, traditional festivals, and the heart of Normandy countryside life.

-Normandy offers some of the most powerful WWII sites in Europe — places where history was written on beaches, in small towns, and across the skies.
-Whether you're planning family holidays in Normandy, a self-catering break in Manche, or a full-on WWII history itinerary, this guide highlights the must-see D-Day locations near our gîte.
+Normandy holds some of the most powerful WWII sites in Europe — not polished theme parks, but real places where lives were lost, decisions were made, and history pivoted hard.
+Whether you’re planning family holidays in Normandy, a self-catering break in Manche, or a focused WWII history itinerary, this guide covers the D-Day locations that genuinely matter — and how to do them from our gîte without turning your holiday into a military endurance test.

 🕊️ Pegasus Bridge – Heroism in the Night

-📍 Pegasus Bridge location: Bénouville, Normandy – approx. 1 hr 20 from our gîte
+📍 Bénouville (Pegasus Bridge) – approx. 1 hr 20 from our gîte

 🇺🇸 Pointe du Hoc – Courage Against the Cliffs

-📍 Location: Near Cricqueville-en-Bessin – approx. 1 hr from our gîte
+📍 Near Cricqueville-en-Bessin – approx. 1 hr from our gîte

 🇫🇷 Sainte-Mère-Église – First to Land, First to Fight

-📍 Location: Sainte-Mère-Église, Manche – approx. 1 hr from our gîte
+📍 Sainte-Mère-Église (La Manche) – approx. 1 hr from our gîte

 ⚓ Arromanches-les-Bains – Mulberry Harbour Remains

-🇩🇪 La Cambe German War Cemetery – A Place of Reflection
+🇩🇪 La Cambe German War Cemetery – A Necessary Perspective

 🪖 Carentan – Strategic Town Between the Beaches

-📍 Location: Carentan, Manche – approx. 55 mins from our gîte
+📍 Carentan (La Manche) – approx. 55 mins from our gîte

 🇬🇧 Ranville – First Village Liberated